 “And Then a Miracle Happened” by Sharalee Clawson and Earl Corless

 This book on multiple sclerosis documents Sharalee’s journey from imbalance, numbness, extreme fatigue and sometimes bedridden to becoming completely symptom-free.
-Her story is told by her as well as her NLP practitioners (you can read about our interview here).
+Her story is told by her as well as her NLP practitioners (watch the interview with Sharalee using NLP here).
 Sharalee and I will soon be doing a series on using NLP for MS. Subscribe to our newsletter to receive this course directly into your inbox.

 The main areas they discovered and worked on with Sharalee’s MS where: